Abacavir / lamivudine Side Effects

 Applies to abacavir / lamivudine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking abacavir / lamivudine:More common
+You should check with your doctor immediately if any of these side effects occur when taking abacavir / lamivudine:More common

 - Hypersensitivity reaction, including abdominal or stomach pain; cough; diarrhea; fever; headache; nausea; numbness or tingling of the face, feet, or hands; pain in the joints; pain in the muscles; shortness of breath; skin rash; sore throat; swelling of the feet or lower legs; unusual feeling of discomfort or illness; unusual tiredness or weakness; or vomiting